AshikaAnand12/ML-final-project/README.md

 Setup Steps:
 1. Enter input of a company name in the input section
 2. Check output (output.csv) in the files section of the colab
+3. overall_sentiment in csv represents if it is good for investment or not